bluwr-tech/blumycelium/blumycelium/docs/index.rst

 For now the only mycelium implementation available uses the ArangoDB database and thus can be setup anywhere:
 	- locally
 	- on the cloud
-	- In separate container
+	- in a separate container
-   - Inside the same container
+   - inside the same container

 .. toctree::